AVG glitch creates hassle for Firefox users

 Reports suggest that widely used Windows anti-malware apps from Avast and AVG are corrupting the logins.json file, rendering it unusable.

-The issue stems from a glitch with particular third-party security software packages, rather than having anything to do with the browser itself.
+The issue arose when users updated from Firefox 67.0.1 to Firefox 67.0.2 but stems from a glitch with particular third-party security software packages rather than anything to do with the browser itself.

-The snafu was picked up by technology blogger Martin Brinkmann, who goes on to suggest a number of potential workarounds.
+The snafu was picked up by Techdows and technology blogger Martin Brinkmann, who goes on to suggest a number of potential workarounds.